 \section{Results and Discussion}

-As explained in section~\ref{sec:CDFO}, the viable region of conversion-driven freeze out requires underabundant DM if chemical equilibrium was maintained within the $\mathbb{Z}_2$-odd sector.
-We can hence compute the boundary of that region by the requirement to saturate the relic density under the assumption of chemical equilibrium but still neglecting annihilation channels with $N_k$ in the initial states.
-The result for $m_{N_1} < m_H<m_A<m_\Hpm$ is shown in the left panel of figure~\ref{fig:plotsHnL}, where we consider four setups regarding the parameters of the scalar sector: \begin{enumerate}
+As explained in Sec.~\ref{sec:CDFO}, the viable region of conversion-driven freeze-out requires underabundant DM if chemical equilibrium was maintained within the $\mathbb{Z}_2$-odd sector.
+We can, hence, compute the boundary of that region by the requirement to saturate the relic density under the assumption of chemical equilibrium while neglecting annihilation channels with $N_k$ in the initial states.
+The result for $m_{N_1} < m_H<m_A<m_\Hpm$ is shown in the left panel in Fig.~\ref{fig:plotsHnL}, where we consider four setups regarding the parameters of the scalar sector: \begin{enumerate}

 \item[(i)] CDF preferred, Higgs-philic: